A New Website!

 Who we are

-Our Society has about 1,200 members spread throughout the world.
+Our Society has about 1,200 members worldwide.
 As well as individuals, membership includes more than 100 universities, libraries and other institutions.
-All who are interested in the history and topography of London are invited to join.
+If you are interested in the history and topography of London you're very welcome to join us.

 The Society's Council meets three times a year, normally in April, September and December.
 Council officers can be found at Contact us.